-Article 4 of the regulation defines 'personal data' as any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+'personal data' is any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-If you do not know your PIAs from your DPIAs, your PIMS from your ISMS, your DPO from your DPA, your BCRs from your SARs, your EDPB from your PECR, then you really need to ask someone that does.
-With Certified GDPR Practitioners in house Octree is ideally placed to assist you with any DP compliance project.
+If you do not know your PIAs from your DPIAs, your PIMS from your ISMS, your DPO from your DPA, your BCRs from your SARs, your EDPB from your PECR (all confusing terms specified in the new regulation), then you really need to ask someone that does.